 The matrix component in Renazzo, which includes igneous fragments, isolated mineral grains, CAIs, AOAs, dark inclusions, and metal grains, accounts for ~3540 vol% of the bulk composition (Bayron et al., 2014).
 The abundance of chondrules and chondrule fragments in Renazzo is ~5060 vol%.
 Multilayered, FeO-poor (type-I) chondrules (mostly porphyritic attesting to partially melting) constitute the vast majority of the chondrules, with the remainder consisting of sulfide-rich, FeO-rich (type-II) chondrules and chondrule fragments.
 Rare relict type-I grains (and/or compositionally similar precursor material) have been identified within some type-II chondrules (Schrader et al., 2015).
 Al-rich chondrules have also been identified in minor abundances.
 The chondrules, metal, and matrix formed under variable conditions from a common nebula reservoir.
-This is attested by the complimentary chemical composition of these components, as well as by the enrichment and depletion in metal and silicate (respectively) of the same presolar s-process carrier phase (observed as a correlation in nucleosynthetic Mo and W isotope anomalies) (Budde et al., 2018).
-All of these components ultimately agglomerated in the outer solar system (beyond Jupiter) at approximately the same heliocentric distance as the CI chondrites.
+This is attested by the complementary chemical composition of these components, as well as by the enrichment and depletion in metal and silicate (respectively) of the same presolar s-process carrier phase (observed as a correlation in nucleosynthetic Mo and W isotope anomalies) (Budde et al., 2018).
+All of these components ultimately agglomerated in the outer Solar System beyond Jupiter, and possibly beyond Saturn (van Kooten et al., 2020).